PatAltimore/Docs/minor-contributions.md

     ![GitHub profile example](./media/tools-and-setup/contributetogit.png)

-- Find the article by browsing the Markdown files in the related repository (See the [Repository organization](./repository-organization.md) for the list of repositories).
+- Find the article by browsing the Markdown files in the related repository.

 Both of these will allow you to navigate directly into the GitHub page that serves the article source.